I have a scaly breasted lorikeet, Artie, who has a big personality. I love sharing what I've learned about these beautiful birds.

-They are not currently at risk of extinction although I understand their numbers are reducing in Sydney due to fighting a losing battle with rainbow lorikeets over food sources.
+They are not currently at risk of extinction, although I understand their numbers are reducing in Sydney due to fighting a losing battle with rainbow lorikeets over food sources.
 They are sold in many pet stores around the world and are relatively easy to obtain (unless your country has a restriction on the sale of certain birds).

-They eat nectar and fruits and can often be seen squawking and eating in groups in trees including grevillea, acacia, eucalyptus, banksia, melaleuca, and any fruit bearing or pollen producing tree or shrub.
+They eat nectar and fruits and can often be seen squawking and eating in groups in trees including grevillea, acacia, eucalyptus, banksia, melaleuca, and any fruit-bearing or pollen-producing tree or shrub.
 Sometimes they also eat grains and seeds, but they primarily prefer sweet things.

 How to Keep a Scaly Breasted Lorikeet

-Prepare for Mess
+Prepare for Messes

 Lorikeets are really messy birds.
 Their faeces are wet, almost all liquid at times.
 They like to 'squirt' everywhere.

-This means that it is easier for them to pick up diseases and conditions than a lot of other birds even though they seem more robust to me (maybe Artie has never been sick because his cage is cleaned every day.)
+This means that it is easier for them to pick up diseases and conditions than a lot of other birds, even though they seem more robust to me.
+(Maybe Artie has never been sick because his cage is cleaned every day.)
 This can happen if they 'squirt' into their food container and then eat it later.

 The most important thing to know is that their cages and aviaries must be kept clean.
 A useful tip is to place the food containers higher up on the sides of the aviary to reduce the chances of contamination.